 Information and Communications Technology (ICT) has changed how health professionals work with data and information.
 Developments in ICT enable us to store and access an almost unlimited volume of materials.
 This material is generally accessible from anywhere in the world.
-We are also increasingly less constrained by the way we access this.
+We are also increasingly less constrained by the way we access this as the types of devices increase and costs of devices and internet connection reduce.
 As personal computing devices become more powerful, mobile computing, RSS feeds, cloud computing and social networking provide additional freedoms in how we interface and organise our resources.
 The growth in search engines and query matching processes also means that it is possible to find information more quickly.
 We can pursue areas of interest through immediate hyperlinks to other electronic resources.

 The Web, or more properly the World Wide Web, is part of the Internet.
 The Internet is a worldwide collection of computer networks that exchange data by using common standards called protocols.
 The Web is a shared space on the Internet that allows computers to use a common protocol, Hypertext Transfer Protocol (HTTP), to access webpages via hyperlinks.
 Hyperlinks are direct links to another web page.
 They can be embedded in the text and by clicking on the link the user is taken to the new page.
 A web browser such as Microsoft Internet Explorer, Mozilla Firefox or Google Chrome is a software application that we use to interact with webservers and access documents on the Web.

 Eysenbach and Kohler have suggested that 4.5% of internet searches are health related.
-Given that Google reports over 1 billion searches per day, this represents at least 45 million health related searches every day on Google alone.
+Given that Google reports over 1 billion searches per day, this represents at least 45 million Health-related searches every day on Google alone.
+Health website quality influences the intention to use the health website when users have trust and perceive the usefulness of the system.

 There are things to consider when searching the Web.
 Firstly, the Web is an unregulated environment.
 Provided you can access the internet, it is possible to create a website.
 Unlike journals, websites and webpages may not have a peer review process.
 As there is no requirement to maintain a site, the information may be outdated.
 Material is often transient in that it can be moved or removed without notice, effectively ceasing to exist.